bruprescott/CTDizzle/README.md

  |07/17/17| Removed temperature compensation for EC EZO due to bad readings.
  |08/06/17| Added downcast filter for R script.
  |08/10/17| Officially switched to MKRZero.
 No more planned updates for Qduino build.
 Edited parts list and pinout guide to reflect change.
  |08/11/17| Added depth and salinity calculations to MKRZero_OpCode.
+Updated MATLAB tool.
  |08/19/17| Changed atmospheric pressure assumption to 1013 mbar.

-## Future Updates
+## Planned Updates
 - Density output in raw files.
 - Sound velocity output in raw files.
 - GUI for the MATLAB tool.